razia-46/razia-46/README.md

 ### Glad to see you here!
-Experienced IT engineer 🚀 skilled in programming with expertise in TensorFlow and Keras.
-Proficient in Python, C, and JavaScript.
-Proven problem solver 🧩 with a track record of delivering scalable software solutions.
+Experienced undergraduate IT engineer 🚀 skilled in programming.
+Proficient in Python, Java, and JavaScript.
+Proven problem solver 🧩.
 Collaborative team player 🤝 with success in diverse projects.
 Committed to continuous learning 📚, staying updated on industry trends.
 Open to connecting with professionals for collaboration and new opportunities.
-Currently serving as a management lead at Google DSC 🌐 and proud participant in the Microsoft Students Program.
+Currently serving as a LEAD at Google Doveloper Groups 🌐.

 <br/>